rowinf/ancestry-project/README.md

 # Ancestor Project (The Animus)

-This is the documentation for how to set up and run The Animus.
+This is the documentation for how to set up and run Ancestor Project (The Animus).
 Once running, usage instructions are provided in the browser.

 ## Get started